This interview was originally published in October 2016

 What has been the most memorable live performance you’ve booked in the last 5 years?

-Would you recommend bands to approach promoters by email or phone?
+Would you recommend bands to approach promoters by or phone

 If anyone has follow-up questions for him, please write in the comments section and I will try to get answers!